Into the Ring: A Closer Look at The History of Boxing

 Boxing Today: From Fighting for the Trophy, to Fighting Fat

-Boxing can also help self-defense, although its movements do not prepare you for freeing yourself from an opponent who attacks from behind, or grabs your hands or wrists before you can take a punch.
+Boxing can also help in self-defense, although its movements do not prepare you for freeing yourself from an opponent who attacks from behind, or grabs your hands or wrists before you can take a punch.
 Nevertheless, it does help develop lightning reflexes and strength—both important if you ever find yourself in a dangerous situation.

 All in all, boxing has grown from a violent fight to the death in an ancient arena, to a fun activity everyone can enjoy.